Josef Lada: Life and work

 Lada was born on 17 December 1887 in Hrusice, Bohemia, Austria-Hungary.
-Only a very few artists have managed to produce such an incredible variety of work compared to that of Josef Lada.
-Be it his paintings, illustrations, cartoons or pieces of writing – vast majority of anything he has ever done is of an exceptional quality.
+He has produced many different types of works, including paintings, illustrations, cartoons, and pieces of writing.

-Despite being entirely self-taught, Josef Lada had managed to work his way through to the top and earned his position among the most respected artists in Czechoslovakia.
-No art critic would surely doubt that today.
+Despite being entirely self-taught, Josef Lada became a respected artist in Czechoslovakia.
 Lada's work has become one of the Czech national trademarks and its popularity (among anyone aged 3 and up) does not seem to be declining.
 Since new pieces of work get discovered almost every year, the total number of his paintings is unknown.
 The last count shows, however, that this number is closer to 600 rather than 400 (which is what the previous official estimate stated).

-The amount of his illustrations is then greater still.
-Again, this number is not exact but it might very well be over 15000 pieces of work (black and white or colour) published in variousfiction books, newspapers and magazines.
+The amount of his illustrations is even larger.
+There is estimated to be over 15000 pieces of work (black and white or colour) published in various fiction books, newspapers and magazines.
 Cartoons, including political satire, represent a very significant part of Lada's production.
 Despite being over 100 years old now, most of these sketches are still very popular (and relevant) today.
-Lada is definitely one of the founders of the Czech cartoon and comic book tradition.
-The best example of his "illustrations for adults" is clearly the world-famous drawings to complement the work of Jaroslav Hašek – especially his novel "The Good Soldier Švejk".
-In combination with Lada's illustrations, the text represents a genius piece of writing that is still getting published all over the world today.
+Lada is one of the founders of the Czech cartoon and comic book tradition.
+The best example of his "illustrations for adults" is the drawings to complement the work of Jaroslav Hašek – especially his novel "The Good Soldier Švejk".
+In combination with Lada's illustrations, the text represents a piece of writing that is still getting published all over the world today.
 Josef Lada has made his mark as a writer as well.
-You can learn everything about his life and work in "The Chronicle of my Life".
-He's also written some of the best Czech fairy tales such as "Mikeš – The Adventures of the Talking Cat", "Cunning Godmother Fox" or "Bogeyman and Water Sprites".
+"The Chronicle of my Life" details his life and work.
+He's also written some Czech fairy tales such as "Mikeš – The Adventures of the Talking Cat", "Cunning Godmother Fox" or "Bogeyman and Water Sprites".
 He illustrated books of other authors as well, including Jan Drda, Karel Jaromír Erben and Božena Němcová.
-When it comes to Czech literature for children, Josef Lada was without a doubt one of the greatest illustrators of all times.